 Tech Tips

 Laser cutting offers advantages for label and packaging printers due to its precision, speed and ability to easily cut unique shapes without the cost of special dies.
 It also allows for switching between jobs with no downtime for changing out physical dies.
-As a relatively new technology, however, laser cutting can pose a variety of challenges.
+Laser cutting can pose a variety of challenges.
 We reached out to the folks at Spartanics, a leading manufacturer of laser cutting equipment, to get pointers on the most common issues for new users.

 File Setup/Artwork